-The rectangular head shape of all hairless dogs is absolutely unlike the Chihuahua's unique skull.
-Hairless-type dogs have long, round, whippy tails whereas the Chihuahua has a flattened, stiff, furry tail and the long claw-like feet of the early Chihuahua are not seen in any other breed.
+The rectangular head shape of all hairless dogs is absolutely unlike the Chihuahua's unique rounded skull.
+Hairless-type dogs have long, round, whippy tails whereas the Chihuahua has a flattened, stiff, furry tail and the long claw-like feet of the early Chihuahua are seen in no other breed.

 There are plausible theories that place the breed’s ancient roots in Egypt or the Sudan, from which it migrated or was taken across the Bering straits, though the Mediterranean countries and thence to Malta.
 Physical evidence connects the Maltese “pocket dog” to the Chihuahua.

 The easily verified characteristic shared by the pocket dog and the Chihuahua is the soft spot in the skull known as molera.
 The cranial gap closes in other canines just as it does in the human infant but in most purebred adult Chihuahuas, the molera can be easily detected.